themlp101/homebl-client/README.md

 ---

-As a homebuyer, you search countless websites, like Zillow, Redfin, etc., only to mismanage and lose a list of your favorite homes.
-You want a place to store all your favorite homes that you lose in this process.
+As a homebuyer, you search a bizzilion websites, like Zillow, Redfin, etc., finding your favorite homes, only to mismanage and lose the list.
+You want a place to store all your favorite homes that you lose during the countless hours you spend browsing the real estate web.
 You want to be able to save a simple note, with the address and other useful information.
-You want to be able to save this list to edit and delete as needed.
+You want to be able to save these homes as a list for future use, to edit and delete as needed.

 ## The Solution